infinite-dao/glean-cetaf-rdfs/README.md

 # glean-cetaf-rdfs (BASH)

 Collect and glean RDF data in parallel of stable identifiers of the Consortium of European Taxonomic Facilities (CETAF, ☞&nbsp;[cetaf.org](https://cetaf.org)) and prepare them for import into a SPARQL endpoint.
-For the documentation of CETAF identifiers read in&#8239;…
+For the documentation of <abbr title="Consortium of European Taxonomic Facilities">CETAF</abbr> identifiers read in&#8239;…
 - the wiki ☞&nbsp;[cetafidentifiers.biowikifarm.net](https://cetafidentifiers.biowikifarm.net)
 - the **C**ETAF **S**pecimen **P**review **P**rofile (CSPP) on ☞&nbsp;[cetafidentifiers.biowikifarm.net/wiki/CSPP](https://cetafidentifiers.biowikifarm.net/wiki/CSPP)

+So in essence these are *C*ETAF *S*pecimen *P*review *P*rofile (CSPP)-identifiers for the preview a real specimen.

 ## Overview